dannyhope/uxbrighton/admin/cms-doc.md

 7. The `fields` property defines an array of fields that the user needs to fill out when adding an instance of the component.
 Each field has a `label`, `name`, `widget` (input type), and optional properties like `hint`, `options`, and `default`.

-The `index.html` file provides a basic structure and sets up the necessary scripts and customizations for the Netlify CMS.
-With these configurations, you can create and manage content using the custom components and functionality defined in the script.
-You can extend the `CMS.registerEditorComponent({})` section to add more custom components such as "Slideshare link," "Slideshare (embedded)," "YouTube (embedded)," or any other components you need for your CMS.

 ### Custom editor components

-These are the custom editor components that we've added to the CMS:
+This is a list of the custom editor components that we've added to the CMS:

 1. "**Slideshare link**": This component allows you to add Slideshare links to your content.
 It includes fields for the Slideshare talk URL and the label to be displayed on the page.